 Three meals per day are supplied on Extended courses only unless otherwise stated in the course outline.
 Vegetarian meals are also supplied, however, if you have a special/strict diet, please call Karamat Wilderness Ways.
 Karamat Wilderness Ways is not responsible for accommodations needed before or after the class.
 Travel arrangements are the STUDENTS responsibility to the course site.

 Although this is an adult course, children are welcome.
 Anyone 17 years of age or younger must be accompanied by an adult.
+It is a full course fee for anyone 15 to 17 years of age.
 Anyone 14 years of age or younger, their course fee is half price.